EconMaett/MacroSuisse/readme.txt

 I include more years on the x-axes in plots
 I add the source of the data to the caption
 I always add a zero-line to the plots
-In ggplot functions, the argument "size" has been replaced with "linewidth".
+In ggplot functions, the deprecated argument "size" has been replaced with "linewidth".

-When possible, I include the legends in the title.
+When possible, I include the legends in the title, using the ggtext package.

-I also replaced ----- with **** so that the dashes may indicate the document outline.
+I also replaced ----- with **** so that the dashes may indicate the document outline (Ctrl + Shift + O).

+I use the "styler" package to format the scripts according to the Tidyverse Style Guide (based on Google's R style guide).

 Notes